DreamMatterLabs/DreamMatterLabs.github.io/_posts/2025-03-21-dream-matter-labs-introduction.md

 ---
 <h2 class="post-h2">Hello World!</h2>

-**21 March, 2025**—As a group of juniors, we have experienced firsthand how exhausting it is to break into the game industry nowadays.
+As a group of juniors, we have experienced firsthand how exhausting it is to break into the game industry nowadays.
 What was once a welcoming place filled with experimentation and unconventionality, has now shut its doors to those trying to get in and become a place deprived of these very same qualities.

 In 2024 alone, 14.600 people were reportedly laid off in the game industry as various companies prioritized their short-term metrics and downsized their teams.
 And as a consequence, the job market is now bursting at the seams with more and more people eager for an opportunity; all competing for the same limited job openings.